Maryland Guardianship Lawyer

 Everyone, especially individuals over the age of fifty, should have their basic estate planning documents in place.
 Seniors and those who love them who have a concern regarding planning for disability, quality of life planning, maintaining one’s independence for as long as possible, asset protection planning, planning for the possibility of assisted living and long-term nursing home care, and financial assistance from Medicaid, should invest in a comprehensive consultation to obtain a professional legal evaluation and explanation of one’s rights and options.

 Managing Disagreements in the Family Over a Parent’s Care Needs.
 Ironically, it is often the family members who do the least who object the most, and the person who does the most is unappreciated and under tremendous stress.
 Sometimes, the problem is due to personality, or self-interest, but often-times there is real caring but a lot of misunderstanding and miscommunication due to past resentments and so forth.
 A caring, experienced Elder Law attorney may be able to resolve competing concerns and interests.
+Call me at 410-288-4060 today to Schedule an Appointment.

 Financial abuse of seniors and physical abuse of the frail elderly is a growing problem.
 If you see warning signs, get legal guidance promptly.
 One the greatest reasons elder abuse occurs and gets worse is that family members want to avoid conflict, don’t want to get involved, or just don’t pay attention.
 Nip this behavior in the bud by acting fast!